pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 - Words suffixed by a colon `:` are labels and they can point to data or instructions.
 The `_start` label points to the first instruction of our program.
 - `.global <label>` means _"Make `<label>` visible to the linker."_ The linker is a program which converts the assembled output of our assembler into an actual executable program, and it needs to know where our program begins, hence the `_start` label.

-To make our program a little more exciting let's read a character from stdin, and if it's lowercase we'll make it uppercase, and if it's uppercase we'll make it lowercase, and then write the switched case character to stdout.
+To make our program a little more exciting let's read a character from stdin, and if it's lowercase we'll make it uppercase, and if it's uppercase we'll make it lowercase, and then we'll write the switched case character to stdout.

 ```s
 # ./examples/x86_64/switch_case.s